kali-linex/linex/Documentation/arch/ia64/fsys.rst

 PSR.is	Unchanged (guaranteed to be 0 on entry to the gate page).
 PSR.mc	Unchanged.
 PSR.it	Unchanged (guaranteed to be 1).
 PSR.id	Unchanged.
-Note: the ia64 linux kernel never sets this bit.
+Note: the ia64 linex kernel never sets this bit.
 PSR.da	Unchanged.
-Note: the ia64 linux kernel never sets this bit.
+Note: the ia64 linex kernel never sets this bit.
 PSR.dd	Unchanged.
-Note: the ia64 linux kernel never sets this bit.
+Note: the ia64 linex kernel never sets this bit.
 PSR.ss	Lazy redirect.
 If set, "epc" will cause a Single Step Trap to
 	be taken.
 The trap handler then modifies the saved machine state such that execution resumes in the gate page at